 Just make sure you don’t spend over your allowance to avoid accidentally going into your overdraft.

 We’re always thinking of new ways to help you budget.
 We’re currently experimenting with new pots features like scheduled withdrawals to help you automate your financial life.
-And you can try splitting the bill in Monzo Labs now, so that you’re never left waiting for someone to pay you back.
+And you can split the bill to make it easy for people to pay you back.

 Got more ideas?
 We’d love to hear them.
 Come and join the discussion on our community forum and let us know what you think we should work on next!